nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option configures the application to accept AT commands ending with carriage return and line feed.

+.. option:: CONFIG_SLM_TCP_POLL_TIME - Poll time-out in seconds for TCP connection

+   This option specifies the poll time-out for the TCP connection, in seconds.

+.. option:: CONFIG_SLM_CONN_TIME - Connection time-out in seconds for TCP server

+   This option specifies the connection time-out for the TCP connection, in seconds.

+.. option:: CONFIG_SLM_GPS - GPS support in SLM

+   This option enables additional AT commands for using GPS service.

 .. option:: CONFIG_SLM_SUPL_SERVER - SUPL server

    This option specifies the SUPL server to use for retrieving SUPL A-GPS data.